bitplane/t9/README.md

 virtually no RAM or CPU.
 This is required for embedded systems, so enjoy.

-The reader consists of 3 classes, a database node (Py9Key), a database client (Py9Dict), and an inputparser (Py9Input).
+The reader consists of 3 classes, a database node (T9Key), a database client (T9Dict), and an input parser (T9Input).
 As a user you'll only need to bother with the latter.

 See demo.py for a good example (works best in a shell), keys are 0-9, UDLR (navigation) and S (select mode).
 You'll need loads of RAM the first time you run it, after it's made the DB it'll need hardly any.

-  Language files wanted!
+## Language files wanted!

-  EN-GB: Downloaded from the web, derived from gnu aspell (iirc)
+* 🇬🇧 EN-GB: Downloaded from the web, derived from gnu aspell (iirc)
-  NL-DU: Thanks to Breght Boschker for submitting these :)
+* 🇳🇱 NL-DU: Thanks to Breght Boschker for submitting these :)

-To make your own dictionary, have a read of makepy9.py.
+To make your own dictionary, have a read of maket9.py.
 Keep your wordlists though - the file format might change in future.

 ## 🔗 Links